arcanemachine/hetzner-dns-tools/README.md

   - Install the npm package `json`:
     - `npm i -g json`
   - Pipe the output of a command to `json`:
-    - `./zones/zone_list | json`
+    - `./zone_list | json`

-If you know of a better method, please [submit a ticket](https://github.com/arcanemachine/hetzner-dns-cli/issues/new).
+If you know of a better method (particularly one that doesn't require `npm` to be installed), please [submit a ticket](https://github.com/arcanemachine/hetzner-dns-cli/issues/new).

 ### In Python code

 ```
 import json
-from zones.zone_list import zone_list
+from zone_list import zone_list

 # get zone list
 dns_zones = zone_list()['zones']